-This program was developed by the Department of Defense as a way of encouraging and assisting qualified veterans to make the transition from military service to service as a public school teacher.
-The program incorporates educational counseling and guidance on the steps needed to obtain certification, financial assistance, prep for Praxis Series tests, which are required for teacher certification, and job placement.
+This program was developed by the Department of Defense as a way of encouraging and assisting qualified veterans to make the transition from the military to serving as a public school teacher.
+The program incorporates educational counseling and guidance on the steps needed to obtain certification; financial assistance; prep for Praxis Series tests, which are required for teacher certification; and job placement.
 In order to register for the program you need the following documented:

 - Military service information (including warzone information)

 The DANTES program has counselors available to aid active and transitioning members of the armed forces in navigating the DANTES system as they plan their post service education and career objectives.